 The Cleveland Seed Bank is dedicated to building a resilient, regionally adapted seed supply and an alliance of seed savers, creating the foundation of a sustainable food system that can be adapted by communities around the world.

 We cultivate resilient communities and work to strengthen the network of seed savers through seed exchanges, educational programs, seed libraries, and seed stewardship.
+Currently, through partnerships with 8 public library systems, the Cleveland Seed Bank operates 28 Seed Libraries which span 3 counties in Northeast Ohio.

 Living Soil Saves Lives